-Founded in 1810 by Lewis Tregonwell, Bournemouth began to outgrow its elderly neighbours of Poole and Christchurch with the arrival of the railway in the 1880’s.
-By the 1950’s the population had expanded to well over one hundred thousand and a rapid growth in tourism cultivated a booming entertainments industry.
-In those pre-discotheque days, if a hotel, club or hall wanted music for dancing they would hire a live group or orchestra which in turn provided plenty of work for local musicians.
-The music of the day was mainly big band jazz or middle of the road pop but out in the suburbs there was a grassroots movement of youngsters playing a crude form of music called skiffle.
-As the decade progressed the same kids traded in their acoustic guitars for electric models as Bill Haley, Elvis and Chuck Berry spread the gospel of rock n’ roll.
-By the early sixties it was all change yet again as Britain, on the back of the hysteria whipped up by The Beatles, took up the baton and ran with a new phenomenon labeled ‘Beat music’.
-The main hubs of Liverpool (Merseybeat), Birmingham (Brumbeat), Manchester and London birthed thousands of groups including chart toppers Gerry and the Pacemakers, The Searchers, The Hollies, Herman’s Hermits, Freddie and the Dreamers and the Dave Clark Five.
-Not to be outdone Bournemouth and the surrounding area produced a bewildering profusion of groups of its own, but not one of them went on to compete with the big boys.
+After the Second World War, the population expanded to well over one hundred thousand and a rapid growth in tourism cultivated a booming entertainment industry.
+In those pre-discothèque days, venues would hire a live group or orchestra for dancing, which in turn provided a wealth of work for local musicians.
+The prevailing tastes of the day included big band music, swing, modern and trad jazz and middle of the road pop, but out in the suburbs there was a grassroots movement of youngsters playing a crude form of music called skiffle.
+As the decade progressed, the same kids traded in their acoustic guitars for electric models as Bill Hayley, Elvis Presley and Chuck Berry spread the gospel of rock ‘n’ roll.
+By the early sixties it was all change yet again as Britain, on the back of the hysteria whipped up by The Beatles, took up the baton and ran with a new phenomenon labeled ‘Beat Music’.
+The main hubs of Liverpool (Merseybeat), Birmingham (Brumbeat), Manchester and London birthed thousands of groups such as chart toppers Gerry and the Pacemakers, The Searchers, The Hollies, Herman’s Hermits, Freddie and the Dreamers and the Dave Clark Five.
+Not to be outdone, Bournemouth and the surrounding area produced a bewildering profusion of groups of its own, but not one of them went on to compete with the big boys.

 Thanks for looking, John Cherry